-The semester is divided into four highly integrated courses: Kiswahili Language Training, Environmental Field Study Seminar, Wildlife Conservation and Political Ecology Seminar, and Independent Study Project.
+The semester is divided into four highly integrated courses: Intensive Language Study in Kiswahili, Environmental Research Methods and Ethics, Wildlife Conservation and Political Ecology Seminar, and the Independent Study Project.

 The Wildlife Conservation and Political Ecology Seminar consists of two components: 1) Life and Culture and 2) Wildlife Conservation and Political Ecology.
 The Life and Culture component includes lectures on history, politics/economics, and current events.
-The Wildlife Conservation and Political Ecology lectures will focus on wildlife ecology, conservation, environmental issues and National Park management.
-During the Environmental Field Study Seminar, students learn how to integrate both social science and ecological field techniques through anthropological and field ecology projects.
+The Wildlife Conservation and Political Ecology lectures focus on wildlife ecology, conservation, environmental issues and national park management.
+During the Environmental Research Methods and Ethics course, students learn how to integrate both social science and ecological field techniques through anthropological and field ecology projects.
 These skills will then be applied during the Independent Study Project (ISP).